amedia/dbtwiz/docs/build.md

 This option is only relevant for backfilling, and is set by Cloud Run to offset the date for partitioned models relative to the start date.

-### `--save-state`

-For production runs, this option will cause the resulting manifest to be copied over to the state bucket after the build has successfully completed.
-This is only relevant when running with target `prod`, and should not be used elsewhere.

-The state bucket is set in the project's _pyproject.toml_ file in the section `[tool.dbtwiz.project]` and the setting `bucket_state_identifier`.

 ### `--full-refresh`, `-f`

 Build the model with full refresh, which causes existing tables to be deleted and